Three-Strikes/AmethystTECAAProject/content/tecaa/setup.md

 This website was a project created for the TECAA course unit.

 #### Development process
 This page aims to guide users through the setup process of a Hugo website featuring the Amethyst theme.
-The content has been curated by summarizing the essential steps outlined in the [Editing Content](https://amethyst.bencuan.me/setup/setup/) pages of the official Amethyst documentation, supplemented with additional relevant information to serve the intended purpose effectively.
+The content in this web page is a summarized version of the steps outlined in the [Setup](https://amethyst.bencuan.me/setup/setup/) page of the official Amethyst documentation, supplemented with additional relevant information to serve the intended purpose effectively.

-Below is a summary of the individual decisions used in this page, regarding each feature.
+A summary of the individual decisions used in this page, is presented bellow:

 {{< tabs "feature-summary" >}}
 {{< tab "Text, headings and links" >}}

 #### Text

-_No individual decisions needed to be made in relation to the text._
+_No individual decisions were made._
 <br>
 Following group decisions: